Shasha-nk/custom_configs/README.md

 # scripts_sha
-This repository contains all custom config files
+* This repository contains dot config files of tmux and terminator customised according to my needs.